The Freetown Installations

 Our local partnership combines best of both worlds; On the one hand we have an expert in waste collection.
 Combined with our on-site technology, food waste is now turned into electricity and heat, and natural fertilizer for local farmers.
 Otherwise, organic waste would be left to rot in one of their landfills, emitting methane gas.
 The Waste Transformer is placed next to a women's hospital to power part of the hospital's energy needs.
 This is real waste to value.

 The waste produced in this city consist of mainly organic waste, 84% in total.

 The Aberdeen Women's Center in Freetown gives free medical, and psychological care to the poorest and most neediest women of Sierra Leone.
 In the clinic 300 births take place per month, they treat up to 400 fistula patients per year, and the outpatient children’s clinic treats more than 2000 children per month.

 A blueprint for Africa's megacities

-Food waste turned into organic fertilizer
+Food waste turned into natural fertilizer

 Biogas digestate, also known as the 'brown gold', can support local farmers with their current poor nutrient supply and poort soil structures.
 By using it as a natural fertilizer, nutrient cycles are closed, and fossil based artificial fertilizers are conserved.
 With the appropriate application rate, the nutrients contained in the feedstock, such as nitrogen, potassium, phosphorus, sulphur and other micronutrients will cover the nutrient demand for plant growth.
 Non-degraded stable carbon compounds (lacking in artificial fertilizer) additionally lead to humus and structure formation in the soil and thus increase its fertility, functionality, microbial activity, aeration, and water storage capacity.